Trequetrum/blog-onesmallstep/content/derive_y_comb.md

 # Pre-applied Recursion

-In every one of our recursive form functions, the second requirement is that we're always going to need to call `f` with itself:
+In every one of our anonymous recursive form of functions, the second requirement is that we're always going to need to call `f` with itself:

 ```Python
 # Factorial